-Both Moneyhub and Money Dashboard state that they use bank level encryption, and use Open Banking technology, which means they never have access to your login details or passwords.
-In addition, they only have read-only access to your data, so cannot make changes or payments (or changes cannot be made to your account via them in the event they were hacked).
+Both Moneyhub and Money Dashboard state that they use bank level encryption, and use open banking technology, which means they never have access to your login details or passwords.
+In addition, they only have read-only access to your data, so cannot make changes or payments (or changes cannot be made via them in the event they were hacked).

-Moneyhub state that they do not sell customer data and that is why they charge a subscription fee, so they have a business model that is not dependent on doing so.
+Moneyhub state that they do not sell customer data, and as such, that is why they charge a subscription fee, so they have a business model that is not dependent on doing so.

-Money Dashboard have no fees, and are open about the fact that they sell anonymized customer data to 3rd party companies.
+Money Dashboard have no fees, and are open about the fact that they sell anonymized customer data to third party companies.

 It really comes down to whether you have a problem with your data being sold or not.
-Money Dashboard do this, although it is all totally anonymized, whereas Moneyhub do not sell your data at all.
+Money Dashboard do this, although it is all totally anonymized, whereas Moneyhub do not sell your data.

 Money Dashboard and Moneyhub both have a far more sober approach, focusing on allowing the user to see all of their financial transactions in one place, then applying common-sense budgeting tools such as setting goals, budgets and categories.
 The approach on both apps is the polar opposite of the social media style used by some of the other apps.
 Indeed, when using these 2 apps, it feels more like a bank or financial app than a social media experience.

-This could be a way for the apps to focus on a particular, older, demographic.
-It is possible that an older user might be put off by all of the gamified aspects of the other apps, which are generally aimed at a younger audience.
+This could be a way for the apps to focus on a particular demographic.
+It is likely that an older user might be put off by all of the gamified aspects of the other apps, which are generally aimed at a younger audience.

-In regard to which of these apps is the best for you?
-The main difference is with privacy.
+As to which of these apps is the best for you, well the main difference is with privacy.
 Money Dashboard is free, but sells your data, whereas Moneyhub has a (very small) subscription fee.
 If privacy is an issue then that will probably help you decide.